The Best Turntable Cartridges

 What is a turntable cartridge?

-A turntable cartridge is a device that holds the stylus (needle) and converts the mechanical vibrations from the record grooves into electrical signals.
+A turntable cartridge is a device that converts the mechanical vibrations of a vinyl record into electrical signals that can be amplified and played through speakers.

-There are two main types: moving magnet (MM) and moving coil (MC) cartridges, each offering different sound characteristics and performance.
+There are two main types: moving magnet (MM) cartridges and moving coil (MC) cartridges, each with distinct sound characteristics and price ranges.

 How do I install a turntable cartridge?

-To install a cartridge, align it with the tonearm's headshell, secure it with screws, and connect the wiring according to the color coding.
+To install a cartridge, align it with the tonearm, secure it with screws, and connect the wires to the corresponding terminals.

 Why You Should Trust Darkside Vinyl's Reviews